This page was updated on 14 January 2021. To view changes, please see page updates

 In 1994, psychologist Ronald Heifetz made the distinction between technical problems and adaptive challenges we face in our work.
 Essentially, he said that a technical problem yields the right answer through the application of an appropriate and pre-made plan.

 Many problems in mathematics, science, engineering or business feature technical problems that have right answers that ‘fit’ the problem.
-An example of a technical problem in placements includes a carer not having authority to care for a child.
+An example of a technical problem in a care arrangement is a carer not having authority to care for a child.
 The solution is to provide the carers with an Authority to care, which outlines their right to care for the child under the applicable section of the Child Protection Act 1999 (the Act).

 An adaptive challenge doesn’t have a clear, pre-made particular or certain answer.
 Adaptive problems are real-world problems where data is uncertain, conflicting or ambiguous, where people can reasonably disagree about appropriate actions to resolve the problem or where personal ethics or values are in conflict.